How to Rent provides advice both for those considering renting privately and those who are renting privately.

 We recommend that you keep a copy of any correspondence you send to your landlord for your own records.

-If your landlord refuses to carry out essential repairs and they have not responded to your spoken and written requests, contact us.
+If your landlord refuses to carry out essential repairs and they have not responded to your spoken and written requests, please contact email@example.com.
 We can talk to them on your behalf or take action against them.
 We may also send out an officer to check the property is safe.

 Some landlords may try to evict a tenant who complains about repairs - so called "retaliatory eviction".
 There is some legal protection for tenants in this position where the landlord has been advised (in writing) but has done nothing and where the Council has served an Improvement Notice but we suggest you contact the Citizens Advice Bureau, Shelter or our Housing Options Team if you're worried about this risk.
 You should not withhold rent because of disrepair issues because your landlord may then have reason to start the process to evict you.